acsoteldo/Emergency-Chatbot/README.md

 * INFORM Risk Index: Forward-filled from 2021 through 2024.
 Does not reflect post-2021 structural changes.
 A meaningful gap for Haiti after the Moise assassination and the Bahamas post-Dorian.
 * EM-DAT: Records without a start month are assigned to June by convention.
 Monthly shock precision is reduced but the annual signal is preserved.
 Smaller events below reporting thresholds are undercounted.
 * NOAA IBTrACS: Used for peak wind scores and landfall counts.
 Inland wind decay is not modeled.
 Storm impact may be understated for Haiti and Guatemala.
+* Country Selection: The 17-country scope follows OCHA's Latin America and Caribbean humanitarian response cluster.
+Guyana and Suriname are included despite their South American geography because both appear consistently in FTS flows and absorb significant Venezuelan displacement tracked under R4V.
 * Puerto Rico: Excluded from UNHCR and FTS as a US territory.
 Federal disaster spending doesn't appear in international humanitarian tracking.
 FEMA disaster declarations are used as a proxy.
 Estimated $32.6M in unmet need over six years.
+* Colombia and Venezuela: Excluded by design.
+Origin and transit countries whose conflict-driven funding profiles would distort the need score weighting applied to destination-country recipients.
 * Mexico: Excluded by design.
 A transit and destination country with lower INFORM scores and FTS flows skewed toward development rather than emergency response.
 Corridor pressure is captured upstream through Colombia and Venezuela.
 * LP Model: The need score is a weighted combination of proxy variables.
 Weights reflect analytical judgment, not empirically validated parameters.
 The optimal allocation is what the data implies, not a prescription for donor behavior.